LightMeter

 (not in all countries)-Exif and sensor info displayed on screen as an option.-Calibration.-Vibration on measure/hold.-Incident light reading can be held.-Alternative ISO selector.-State and ISO recall on resume.-Spot measure if camera has zoom.-Support for all screens, including extra high resolution.Thanks for your supportIf you need help email me at [email protected] (Spanish and English)Updated for newer Android versionsSmaller app size

-See the LightMeter in Action
+See LightMeter in Action

 What Our Users Say